Unit 06 _ Analysis of <Mary Poppins>

 This image is one of the scenes in which an animation layer is applied over the movements of live-action actors, and its color palette was extracted using Adobe.

-And the brown and orange tones as Muted warm tones were used in Burt's stripe outfits, which correspond to 'the warm middle class image of the past' in the 1960s.
+And the brown and orange tones as Muted warm tones were used in Bert's stripe outfits, which correspond to 'the warm middle class image of the past' in the 1960s.
 These colors contrast with the blues, making the blues look more foreign.
 In addition, the red color of Mary Poppins' outfit is vivid, but it does not disturb the other colors around it, and it symbolizes the character's emotional warmth, authority, kindness, and these character's vitality in the scene.

 To sum up, Mary Poppins seems to have taken advantage of this contrast of colors because she is on the border between reality and fantasy and has to visually represent such things in the film.